Sunglasses for Mature Women

-Face Shapes Mature Women
+Face Shapes of Mature Women

 Although our bone structure is the same, our faces may be fuller or thinner than when we were younger.
 The beginning of jowls and double chins can make the face appear weighted towards the bottom.
 This can give the illusion of a longer wider face.
-If you've lost weight or had dental issues, you may find you have a sunken look to your face.
+If you've lost weight or had dental issues such as teeth removed, you may find you have a sunken look to your face.
 The skin indents under your cheekbones giving you a hollowed out look, almost skeletal.
 Aging, gravity, and Mother Nature are not always kind to women.
 It is recommended you choose glasses which aren't the same shape as your face.
 For example, if you have a round face, don't select round frames.

 To determine which pair of sunglasses will suit your face shape, let's look at the four main face shapes first:

-- Oval: The oval face is wider at the forehead and tapers to the chin but is longer than the heart shaped face.
+- Oval: The oval face is wider at the forehead and tapers to the chin but is longer than the heart-shaped face.
 This is possibly the easiest shaped face to fit for sunglasses as most styles will look great.
-Both Oprah and Jamie Lee Curtis have oval shaped faces.
+Both Oprah and Jamie Lee Curtis have oval-shaped faces.

 - Round: Often the width and height are almost the same.
 If you have a round face, you're should avoid extra large styles which seem to be very popular at the moment.
 Also, rectangular frames will accentuate the roundness of your face.
 Jennifer Lawrence and Adele are both good examples of women with round shaped faces.

-- Heart shaped: The heart shaped face is wider through the forehead than at the chin.
+- Heart shaped: The heart-shaped face is wider through the forehead than at the chin.
 A widow's peak can often highlight the shape.
 Naomi Campbell and Reese Witherspoon, are two women with this shape.

 Almost all styles